Wichita Aero Commandos: Week 8: vs. Cleveland Rams

 The 5–5 Cleveland Rams were the Commandos' final opponent.
 The Rams were fairly comparable to the Cardinals, with the teams splitting their two meetings in 1942; although the Cardinals had a better rushing offense, the Rams possessed a stronger passing attack despite losing star quarterback Jack Jacobs to the United States Navy.
 The Eagle described the Rams as "fully as tough" as the Cardinals though their offensive style, a modified T formation under coach Dutch Clark, was "more open" than Chicago's.
 The day before the game, Bausch announced he would retire as a player.

 Cleveland's first score, a 55-yard touchdown pass from Parker Hall to Dante Magnani, came just two minutes into the game.
 In the following quarter, the Rams had an 80-yard drive that culminated in a touchdown run by George Morris.
-Herb Schlotthauer recorded Wichita's lone touchdown of the game in the third quarter on a 80-yard run.
+Herb Schlotthauer recorded Wichita's lone touchdown of the game in the third quarter on an 80-yard run.

 The Commandos finished the season with a 5–3 record.